AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/normal-assertions.md

 ```
 Assert that the radio button is clicked.

 One more thing you need to keep in mind is that normal assertion methods do not include BDD logging and any available hooks.
-Bellatrix provides you with a full BDD logging support for ensure assertions and gives you a way to hook your logic in multiple places.
+BELLATRIX provides you with a full BDD logging support for ensure assertions and gives you a way to hook your logic in multiple places.